 Whether you want to lose weight or just want to be more active in your daily life, the Fitbit app has got you all covered.
 The user-friendly and intuitive app helps you achieve your specific goals and includes a dashboard that shows all the important information at a glance, including recent activity and stats.

 You can even use the official Fitbit app without owning a Fitbit device.
 However, you’d have to enter activities manually, which is easier said than done (that’s why Fitbit devices exist at the first place).
+Al be sure to check out options if you want to develop your app as well.

 The core functionalities/features of the Fitbit app include: